tcyrus/wallpapper/README.md

 ### Solar

-For wallpaper which based on solar coordinates `json` file have to have structure like on below snippet.
+For wallpapers based on solar coordinates, your `json` file has to be structured like the snippet below.

 ```json
 [